 Why do I need to be a member of British Gymnastics?

-Club Capital has been conceived in partnership between Sporting Assets and British Gymnastics, and British Gymnastics have partly funded Club Capital and will provide support to organisations looking to apply.
+Club Capital has been conceived in partnership between Sporting Assets and British Gymnastics.
+British Gymnastics have partly funded Club Capital and will provide support to organisations looking to apply for loan.
 Therefore, only members of British Gymnastics are eligible to apply and receive investment from Club Capital.

 Why does recreational gymnastics need to be our primary activity?

-Gymnastics is widely recognised as providing structured development of physical skills at a very early age, and recreational gymnastics that follows the British Gymnastics award scheme provides structured development of physical, emotional and cognitive skills from a young age.
-These foundation skills and activity habits learned, often mean those who participate retain an active lifestyle within or outside of the sport.
+Gymnastics is widely recognised as providing structured development of physical skills from a very early age, and recreational gymnastics that follows the British Gymnastics award scheme provides structured development of physical, emotional and cognitive skills from a young age.
+These foundation skills and learned activity habits, often mean those who participate in recreational gymnastics retain an active lifestyle within or outside of the sport.

 British Gymnastics and other Club Capital partners are keen to see more children and young people being able to benefit, not only to participate in gymnastics but to have healthier, more active lives.

-Delivering recreation gymnastics also creates a stronger business model for clubs, putting them in a better place to be able to afford a Club Capital loan.
+Delivering recreational gymnastics also creates a stronger business model for clubs, putting them in a better position to be able to afford a Club Capital loan.

 Why do we need to follow the British Gymnastics award scheme?

-The British Gymnastics award scheme enables you to easily track progress and skill development.
-This is important for young people taking part but also for us to demonstrate the value and impact of the fund.
-Being able to robustly measure the impact gymnastics (and the fund) is having can help attract further investment into the sport.
+The British Gymnastics award scheme enables you to easily track the progress and skill development of your gymnasts.
+This is important for young people taking part, but also for us to demonstrate the value and impact of the fund.
+Being able to robustly measure the impact gymnastics, and the fund, are having can help attract further investment into the sport.

 What do you mean by a business under undue financial stress?